The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 The exact schedule (session start/end time) will be announced by the organizers on the day.

-Reproducibility/Explanatory Power: Clarity of submitted slides, consistency of structure, ability to explain core packages/pipelines
+Reproducibility/Explainability: Clarity of submitted slides, consistency of structure, ability to explain core packages/pipelines

 Innovation: New approaches (e.g., speed policy, state machine, local planning, sensor fusion, etc.)